zzonyo/trust-docs-test/source/index.html.md

 **IDs**: The frequently used identities are listed below:

 - order-id: The unique identity for order.
 - client-order-id: The identity defined by the client.
 This id is included in order creation request, and will be returned as order-id.
-This id is valid within 24 hours.
+For completed orders, clientOrderId will be valid for 2 hours since the order creation (it is still valid for 8 hours concerning other orders).
+That is to say, if an order has been created for more than 2 hours, clientOrderId can’t be used to query the completed order (It is recommended to check it with orderid).
+Among them, the status of the completed order includes partially canceled, canceled, and fully executed.
 The allowed characters are letters (case sensitive), digit, underscore (_) and hyphen (-), no more than 64 chars.
 - match-id : The identity for order matching.
 - trade-id : The unique identity for the trade.